Mobile Menu

 • 4.
 Colleges & Universities in Canada

 Colleges and universities in Canada have seen significant shifts in funding sources in recent years.
-While federal and provincial government support continues to make up nearly half their revenue, the federal government upped its higher education spending by 22.4% from 2019 to 2024, especially benefiting universities' research and development initiatives.
-This federal support helped offset inconsistent provincial funding, ranging from lacklustre to solid between regions.
-Ontario, home to over...
+While provincial government funding continues to account for a larger share of their revenue, the federal government's significant increase in higher education funding has benefited universities, especially those with extensive research and development initiatives.
+This federal support helped offset inconsistent provincial funding, which has ranged from lacklustre to significant between provin...

 Learn More